HubHive/widget_exploder/README.md

 # Widget Exploder

-A Flutter package for [your package description].
+A Flutter package for exploding widgets into tiny pieces.

-## Features

-- Feature 1
-- Feature 2
-- Feature 3

 ## Getting started